Army of Darkness: Reception

+Box office

-Box officeArmy of Darkness was released by Universal on February 19, 1993, in 1,387 theaters in the United States, grossing $4.4 million (38.5% of total gross) in its first weekend.
+Army of Darkness was released by Universal on February 19, 1993, in 1,387 theaters in the United States, grossing $4.4 million (38.5% of total gross) in its first weekend.
 On a budget of $11 million, the film earned $11.5 million in the US and $21.5 million worldwide.

 Critical response

-The film holds a 77% approval rating on the review aggregator website Rotten Tomatoes based on 53 reviews, with a weighted average of 7/10; making its critical reception above average but much lower than The Evil Dead and Evil Dead II, which both received 95%.
-The site's consensus reads, "Army Of Darkness is a madcap adventure worth taking thanks to Bruce Campbell's hammy charm and Sam Raimi's acrobatic direction, although an intentional lack of shocks makes this a discordant capper to the Evil Dead franchise".
-On Metacritic, the film holds a score of 57 out of 100, indicating "mixed or average reviews".
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 69% based on 90 reviews, with an average rating of 6.6/10.
+The site's critics consensus reads, "Some of the evil magic is gone as this trilogy capper dispenses with most of the scares, but Bruce Campbell's hammy charm and Sam Raimi's homage to classic visual effects make for a fun enough adventure."
+On Metacritic, the film holds a weighted average score of 59 out of 100, based on 32 critics, indicating "mixed or average" reviews.

 Roger Ebert gave the film two out of four stars and wrote, "The movie isn't as funny or entertaining as Evil Dead II, however, maybe because the comic approach seems recycled."
 In her review for The New York Times, Janet Maslin wrote that "Mr. Campbell's manly, mock-heroic posturing is perfectly in keeping with the director's droll outlook."
 Desson Howe, in his review for The Washington Post praised the film's style: "Bill Pope's cinematography is gymnastic and appropriately frenetic.
 The visual and make-up effects (from artist-technicians William Mesa, Tony Gardner and others) are incredibly imaginative."
 However, Entertainment Weekly gave the film a "C+" rating and wrote, "This spoofy cast of thousands looks a little too much like a crew of bland Hollywood extras.
 By the time Army of Darkness turns into a retread of Jason and the Argonauts, featuring an army of fighting skeletons, the film has fallen into a ditch between parody and spectacle."

+Accolades

-AccoladesArmy of Darkness won the Saturn Award for Best Horror Film (1994).
+Army of Darkness won the Saturn Award for Best Horror Film (1994).
 It was also nominated for Best Make-Up.
 Army of Darkness was nominated for the Grand Prize at Avoriaz Fantastic Film Festival, and won the Golden Raven at the Brussels International Festival of Fantasy Film in 1993.
 The film also won the Critics' Award at Fantasporto, and was nominated for the International Fantasy Film Award in the category of Best Film in 1993.
 It was also nominated for Best Film at Sitges, the Spanish International Film Festival.